 Kent, who is a pastor at Southminster Presbyterian Church in Missouri City said thousands of people are praying for Jason as they continue to try and figure out what happened to him.

 “It’s been 50 days today that he’s been missing,” Kent said.
 “We just want what any parent would in this situation - we want answers and want our son home safe.”

 Jason is described as being 6’1” tall and weighing 170 lbs.
 He has brown hair, brown eyes, and facial hair.

-Anyone with information about Jason’s disappearance can call the Caldwell County Sheriff's Office at 512-398-6777 or any of the following investigators: Detective Ferry with the Caldwell County Sheriff’s Office, 512-398-6777 Ext.
-4516 or by email: Jeff.Ferry@co.caldwell.tx.us; Investigator Abel Pena, with PM Investigations by phone: (210) 954-1476 or by email: firstname.lastname@example.org; Investigator Tuleta Copeland, with Leverage Investigations at Justice@LeverageInvestigations.com.
+Anyone with information about Jason’s disappearance can call the Caldwell County Sheriff's Office at 512-398-6777.
+You can also contact Detective Ferry with the Caldwell County Sheriff’s Office at 512-398-6777 Ext.
+4504 or by email: Jeff.Ferry@co.caldwell.tx.us.